geotrev/undernet/docs/accessibility.md

 ## Screen Readers

 To have content available in the DOM that isn't visible to sighted users, add the `.is-visually-hidden` class to the element.
-This is especially useful for adding context to controls that otherwise depend on visual landmarks, such as descriptions and images.
+This is especially useful for adding context to controls that otherwise depend on visual landmarks, such as truncated descriptions and images.

 ```html
 <button>